 You can’t move your king beside another king because each king is controlling the 8 squares around him.

 A king can’t give check to another king.

 In chess double checks are very dangerous.
-When there is a double check (two pieces attacking the king) you must move him to get out of the check.
+When there is a double check (two pieces attacking the king) you must move your king to get out of the check.
 In this case there is no other possibilty.

 Keep in mind that the king can move ONE square only.

-- In a chess game make sure to castle early, to bring him into safety and avoid to weaken his position in making unnecessary pawn moves in his neighbourhood.
+- In a chess game make sure to castle early, to bring your king into safety and avoid to weaken his position in making unnecessary pawn moves in his neighbourhood.